ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   a high resolution timestamp can be simulated by keeping a count of the number of UUIDs that have been generated with the same value of the system time, and using it to construct the low order bits of the timestamp.
-The count will range between zero and the number of 100-nanosecond intervals per system time interval.
+The count of the high resolution timestamp will range between zero and the number of 100-nanosecond intervals per system time interval.

 Length: